Plainfield Police Department

 I encourage all residents to be skeptical of fundraising requests from organizations you do not know.
 Before you give, you can go to GuideStar at http://www.guidestar.org and get free information about the finances and reputation of any charity or non-profit organization.

 ||Sylvia Gray was murdered in 1982.
 The Plainfield Police Department is working with New Hampshire's multi-agency cold case unit as we conduct interviews up and down the east coast.

 Remember if it sounds too good to be true then it probably is.
 Never give your account data, date of birth or social security number to anyone over the phone.
 Anyone with questions, please contact the department.

 - Jury Duty Scam Click here.

 - Walmart Money Order Scam Click here.

 - Mortgage and reverse mortgage scams are increasing.

-- The letters still flow from Nigeria asking for your bank account information and there are still some concerns about PayPal and EBay.
+- The letters still flow from Nigeria asking for your bank account information.

 The Plainfield Police Department is working hard to educate the community about child safety and crime prevention.
 For examples of our efforts, take a look at our Community Outreach page.